Shuttle/shuttle-esb/modules-message-forwarding.md

 ---
 # Message Forwarding Module

-The `MessageForwardingModule` may be found in the `Shuttle.ESB.Modules` assembly.
+The `MessageForwardingModule` may be found in the `Shuttle.Esb.Modules` assembly.
 The module will attach the `MessageForwardingObserver` to the `OnAfterHandleMessage` and then send the handled message on to any defined endpoints.

 ~~~xml
 	<messageForwarding>